Will the Abortion Pill Affect My Future Fertility?

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
 Same-day, evening, and weekend appointments are available.

-The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-The abortion pill is available for patients up to 10 weeks pregnant.
-The all-inclusive cost is $380, which covers your provider appointment, ultrasound, medications, and follow-up visit.
-The provider can answer your questions about fertility and birth control during your visit.
+The clinic is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
+The abortion pill is available for patients up to 10 weeks pregnant, and the all-inclusive cost is $380.
+That price covers your visit with the doctor, the ultrasound, all medicines, and your follow-up visit.
+The doctor can answer your questions about fertility and birth control while you are there.

 Will the abortion pill make it harder to get pregnant later?

-No. The abortion pill does not affect your ability to get pregnant in the future.
-Medical research confirms there is no connection between medication abortion and reduced fertility.
+No. The abortion pill does not make it harder to get pregnant later.
+Research shows no link between the abortion pill and lower fertility.

 How soon after the abortion pill can I get pregnant?

-Ovulation can occur as early as 2 weeks after the abortion is complete.
-You could become pregnant before your next period.
-If you do not want to become pregnant, start using birth control soon after your abortion.
+Ovulation can happen as early as 2 weeks after the abortion is complete, so you could get pregnant before your next period.
+If you do not want to get pregnant, start using birth control soon after your abortion.

 Does having multiple abortions affect fertility?